Soft Error Reliability Analysis of Vision Transformers: Background and Related Work

 \subsection{Fault Tolerance of Deep Learning}

 To protect deep learning processing against errors in silicon, many fault-tolerant approaches have been extensively studied.
-Classical redundancy approaches such as triple modular redundancy (TMR) can potentially alleviate the influence of soft errors, but straightforward TMR requires substantial computing overhead and they are usually combined with vulnerability analysis such that fragile components can be selectively protected to reduce the overhead \cite{R2F2021TVLSI}.
-ABFT techniques \cite{huang1984algorithm} which are originally developed for matrix-matrix multiplication based on checksum have also been explored to detect and recover faults in deep learning without model modification, which are particularly suitable for commercial-off-the-shelf computing engines.
-Different from the above approaches that usually keep deep learning models intact, many prior approaches explored the inherent fault tolerance of deep learning models with distinct strategies such as model architecture design \cite{FTT-NAS2020ASPDAC}, model parameter retraining \cite{Khoshavi2020DAC}, and quantization restriction \cite{chen2021low}.
+Classical redundancy approaches such as dual modular redundancy (DMR) and triple modular redundancy (TMR) can potentially alleviate the influence of soft errors, but straightforward DMR or TMR require substantial computing overhead and they are usually combined with vulnerability analysis such that fragile components can be selectively protected to reduce the overhead \cite{schorn2018accurate, R2F2021TVLSI, bertoa2022fault}.
+Algorithm-based fault tolerance (ABFT) techniques \cite{Ozen2019sanity-check, huang1984algorithm, zhao2020ft, kosaian2021arithmetic}, originally developed for matrix-matrix multiplication based on checksum, have also been explored to detect and recover faults in deep learning without model modification, which are particularly suitable for commercial-off-the-shelf computing engines.
+Different from the above approaches that usually keep deep learning models intact, many prior approaches explored the inherent fault tolerance of deep learning models with distinct strategies such as model architecture design \cite{ning2021ftt}, model parameter retraining \cite{dutta2019codenet, hacene2019training, ghavami2022fitact}, and quantization restriction \cite{chen2021low, gambardella2019efficient, zhan2021improving}.

+In summary, we notice that deep learning models must be aware of the errors in silicon to ensure resilient and safety processing, and reliability evaluation as well as fault-tolerant design of neural networks have been intensively explored.
+However, it will be inefficient if these works are applied to ViTs directly.
+For instance, the completely different transformer blocks in ViTs compared to CNNs can probably affect the fault tolerance of models.
+Thereby, rather than reusing prior fault-tolerant approaches developed for CNNs directly, we need a comprehensive investigation of the fault tolerance of ViTs and decide the appropriate fault-tolerant approaches for ViTs.
+At the same time, prior ViTs works mainly focused on design for the performance and prediction accuracy, the reliability of ViTs remains generally overlooked, which can be a key barrier that hinders the adoption of ViTs on reliability-sensitive applications.